 If you’re firing off lots of photos in quick succession, you will need a fast write speed.
 The same goes for high-resolution video.
 If you’re only taking a few images here and there, then you can get away with slower write speeds.
 The faster the read and write speeds, the more expensive the SD card, as with capacity.

 The SD Association has different class guidelines for different speeds of SD cards.
-There are four different speed Classes, 10, 6, 4 and 2.
-Class ’10’ is the fastest (up to 80MB/s) with Class ‘1’ the slowest.
+There are four different speed Classes: 10, 6, 4 and 2.
+Class 10 is the fastest (up to 80MB/s), while Class 1 the slowest.
 These are the maximum write speeds, which you may not always achieve depending on your device and circumstances.

 Which speed SD card should you buy?
 As above, it will depend on your usage.
-Class ‘4’ or ‘6’ is fine for a smartphone or sporadic camera usage.
-If you shoot stills or video on a regular basis, then Class ’10’ is the best way to go.
+Class 4 or 6 is fine for a smartphone or sporadic camera usage.
+If you shoot stills or video on a regular basis, then Class 10 is the best way to go.

 SD cards come in different physical sizes.
-Standard SD cards are the norm. for most digital cameras, then there are miniSD cards, and microSD cards.
+Standard SD cards are the norm for most digital cameras, then there are miniSD cards and microSD cards.
 Standard SD cards measure 32x24x2.1 mm, with the identifiable cut corner design.
 The ‘mini’ or ‘micro’ cards are mostly in the realm of consumer devices, so we will focus on the standard SD card here.

 This can also be done with older DSLRs which have the larger CF cards which can be bought as an adapter to fit into it a standard SD card.
 In other words, there are options to use a standard SD card on nearly all digital cameras.

 It’s not just about buying the largest capacity cards and job done.
 You have to make sure your reading and writing device support these formats, most importantly SDHC or SDXC cards.
-The latest crop of SD cards are mostly SDHC, witht the higher spec.
-SDXC cards being less numerous.
+The latest crop of SD cards are mostly SDHC, witht the higher spec SDXC cards being less numerous.